Ultivit™ Kids (60)

 Micronutrients are required for the integrity and optimal functioning of the immune system.
 Children with subclinical deficiency of micronutrients are more vulnerable to develop frequent and more severe common day-to-day infections thus triggering a vicious cycle of undernutrition and recurrent infections.

-Santegra®’s Ultivit™ Kids guarantees that your child will receive essential vitamins and minerals lacking in his usual diet.
+Santegra®’s Ultivit™ Kids guarantees that your child will receive essential vitamins and minerals.
 The vitamins and minerals in Ultivit™ Kids are perfectly balanced.
 The chewable tablets taste great and the kids will never forget to take them daily.

 Ultivit™ Kids contains:

 Beta-carotene that the body converts into vitamin A, a potent antioxidant that defends cells from the damage caused by free radicals, improves vision.